Magie Faure-Vidot: Life and career

-Magie Faure-Vidot was born in Victoria, Seychelles, and has lived in the Lebanon, England, Italy, and France.
+Magie Faure-Vidot was born in Victoria, Seychelles, and has lived in Lebanon, England, Italy, and France.
 In the Seychelles, Faure-Vidot co-founded the online literary review Vents Alizés and the online publishing house Edisyon Losean Endyen, both of which she runs with Hungarian poet Károly Sándor Pallai.
 She has published her work in Seychelles Nation and The People, and she is the chief editor and director of publication of Sipay, the only Seychellois International literary magazine.
 Faure-Vidot is heavily engaged in the cultural life of her country, and she has shown her work at exhibitions of art by local women.
 Her poems were published in the international poetry anthology Amaravati Poetic Prism in India.
 In 2017, 2018, and 2019, she received the Seychelles Arts Award in literature for her literary work.

 She is a member of the World Nations Writers Union (WNWU) in Kazakhstan, and is a regional director and a board member of the Motivational Strips, an international writers forum.